laro/Cilia/1 Basics/7 Literals.md

 Also as single line string literal with very few restrictions, good for RegEx:
 `"""(.* )whatever(.*)"""`

-Opening Delimiter Rules:
-- If the opening `"""` is followed by a newline, that newline is _not_ part of the string content.
-- This allows the content to start cleanly on the next line.
+If the opening `"""` is followed by a newline, that newline is _not_ part of the string content.
+This allows the content to start cleanly on the next line.

-Closing Delimiter & Indentation (Strip-Logic):
-- The position of the closing `"""` defines the indentation guide.
+The position of the closing `"""` defines the indentation guide.
-- If the closing `"""` is on its own line:
+If the closing `"""` is on its own line:
 - The newline preceding it is removed from the content.
 - The exact sequence of whitespace (spaces/tabs) before the closing `"""` is treated as a "prefix" and is stripped from every line of the string.
-- Indentation Safety: It is a compile-time error if any non-empty line begins with less indentation than the closing delimiter.
+Indentation Safety: It is a compile-time error if any non-empty line begins with less indentation than the closing delimiter.

-Whitespace & Line Handling
-- Trailing Whitespace: Whitespace at the end of lines is preserved.
+Trailing whitespace at the end of lines is preserved.
-- Blank Lines: Lines containing only whitespace that is shorter than the indentation guide are treated as empty lines (\n).
+Lines containing only whitespace that is shorter than the indentation guide are treated as empty lines (\n).

 To include `"""` within the string content, the literal can be opened and closed with more than three double-quotes (e.g., `""""`).
 The closing delimiter must match the number of quotes used for the opening delimiter.
 This eliminates the need for escape backslashes within the literal, ensuring truly "raw" content.